Skip Navigation

 Speech is “free” because the government usually cannot penalize or censor it, but can place reasonable time and place restrictions on it.

 But when the government is acting as an employer, the opposite rule applies.
-When the government is a public school, it has broad authority to limit educators’ speech on the job as well as to limit speech off the job that directly impacts the workplace.
+When the government is a public school or university, it has broad authority to limit educators’ speech on the job as well as to limit speech off the job that directly impacts the workplace.

 Limits on Educator’s Speech